 - must be less than 20 characters

 - must contain only letters A-Z and/or numbers 0-9*

-Your User Name may not contain symbols or punctuation such as @, ! . _ * - # " (), etc.
+- NOTE: Your User Name is not allowed to contain symbols or punctuation such as @, ! . _ * - # " (), etc.

 If you are having difficulty accessing Online Banking, please make sure that you are using an up-to-date browser.